2016rshah/blog/posts/12-books-12-months-2022.md

 <img style="max-width:25%; float:right; margin:3px;" src='../resources/12-books-12-months-2022/salinger-year.jpg' />

-TODO
+Saw this book at the library when I was studying for finals!
+It stood out on the shelf for a handful of reasons.
+First, the spine of the book looks like the trans flag (baby pink and blue stripes).
+Second, as embarassing as this is to admit, I actually really did like reading the Catcher in the Rye, which I have read a few times in my life.
+Third, the author's last name is the same as one of my favorite professors at HLS; conincidences like that are always suspicious in a place like Cambridge, MA, but I have not yet been able to find a relation through my sleuthing.

+Anyways, good, entertaining, quick read.
+Showed a pretty interesting insight into the world of publishing, which was fun to discuss with Diana.

 ### A personal note // miscellaneous

 I read a lot this year that I don't know how to include in this blog post because it doesn't qualify as reading a book from cover to cover.
 I feel like reading shaped my life this year just as it does every year.
 But I feel like not all of those pieces are reflected here.
 For example: some of the most influential pieces I read this year were in my Feminist Legal Theory class where the professor excerpted the most relevant pieces for us from larger works.
 I think that is fine, but just wanted to flag that this list feels incomplete as I look over it.
 Some additional pieces I liked include:

 - *If I Had Three Lives* by Sarah Russell
 - *Memoir* by Safia Elhillo in *Girls That Never Die*
 - *Ode to My Homegirls* by Safia Elhillo in *Girls That Never Die*

 <hr>